Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Preliminaries

 \section{Preliminaries}

 In this section, we briefly introduce the instruction tuning of LLMs and the problem statement for dataset assessment and selection.

-\paragraph{Instruction Dataset Preparation} In instruction tuning, each text sample $I_i$ is usually composed of three parts: 1) instruction (either with or without system prompt), 2) input, and 3) response.
-For an off-the-shelf pre-trained LLM parameterized as $\theta$, a pre-determined instruction template is used to wrap $I_i$ into the prompt $p_i$ with special tokens like ``\texttt{<|im\_start|>}" and ``\texttt{<|im\_end|>}" for separation of roles (e.g., \texttt{system}, \texttt{user}, \texttt{assistant}, \texttt{function}, and \texttt{observation}) and their contents.
-Then, a LLM-associated tokenizer performs tokenization on the instruction prompt $p_i$ for a sequence of $x_i=\{x_{i(1)},x_{i(2)},...,x_{i(n)}\}$, where $x_{i(j)}$ denotes the $j$-th token of $x_i$ and $n$ is the total number of tokens.
-Out of simplicity, the token sequence $x_i$ can be simply split into two parts by the index $t$ where the content from the role \texttt{assistant} starts: 1) the instruction (input) part ($x_{i(<t)}$), and 2) the ground-truth response part ($x_{i(\geq t)}$).
+\paragraph{Instruction Dataset Preparation} In instruction tuning, each text sample $I_i$ is usually composed of three parts: 1) instruction (either with or without system prompt), 2) input ({can be empty}), and 3) response.

+For an off-the-shelf pre-trained LLM parameterized as $\theta$, a pre-determined instruction template is used to wrap {the } $I_i$ into {a textual } prompt $p_i$ with special tokens like "\texttt{<|im\_start|>}" and "\texttt{<|im\_end|>}" for separation of roles (e.g., \texttt{system}, \texttt{user}, \texttt{assistant}, \texttt{function}, and \texttt{observation}) and their contents. {It is noted that the prompt template for organizing a text sample $I_i$ differs across model families.
+Especially, the special tokens are unique to the tokenizers and play an important role in differentiating multi-turn conversations and stopping model generations.} Then, a LLM-associated tokenizer performs tokenization on the textual prompt $p_i$ for a sequence of \texttt{token-id} integers: $x_i=[x_{i(1)},x_{i(2)},...,x_{i(n)}]$, where $x_{i(j)}$ denotes the $j$-th token of $x_i$ and $n$ is the total number of tokens.
+Out of simplicity, the token sequence $x_i$ can be simply split into two parts by the index $t$: 1) the instruction part ($x_{i(<t)}$) {that is fed into the LLM without being involved in loss computation}, and 2) the ground-truth response part ($x_{i(\geq t)}$) {that is expected as the LLM output via minimizing its language modeling loss.
+Without losing generality, we use the terminology of "datapoints" throughout the paper to refer to the tokenized samples $x_i$}.

+{The process of processing an instruction sample $x_i$ is illustrated in Fig.~\ref{fig:preliminary}.
+We choose one example from the Alpaca dataset~\cite{taori2023alpaca} and perform Qwen tokenization~\cite{yang2024qwen2} for demonstration}.

 \paragraph{Instruction Supervision} Given the tokenized instruction tuning dataset $S=\{x_i\}_{i=1}^{N}$, the supervised tuning is performed via cross-entropy loss: